kumarmohit0911/Second_ML_PROJECT/README.md

 - Mean Squared Error (MSE)
 - R-squared (\( R^2 \))

-## Acknowledgments
-This project was created to understand the application of linear regression for economic data prediction.
-Special thanks to the authors of the dataset and the Python open-source community.

 ## Future Enhancements
 - Include additional features to improve prediction accuracy.